D3m0nKingx/electrum-ganja-server/HOWTO.md

 does at least 100 GB (!) of disk writes and puts considerable wear-and-tear on an SSD.
 It's a lot better to use tmpfs and just swap out to disk when necessary.

-Databases have grown to roughly 100MB as of January 2017.
+Databases have grown to roughly 10MB as of June 2018.
 Leveldb prunes the database from time to time, so it's not uncommon to see databases ~50% larger at times when it's writing a lot, especially when indexing from the beginning.